Send money to Switzerland

 As Specialist FX or Foreign Exchange Specialists aren’t dominated by multi-level operations like regular banks, they just focus on mainly one thing - exchanging currencies worldwide.
 This means a Specialist FX has the power to secure better deals than banks.
 So if you want more euro value for your Aussie dollars, online IMT and foreign exchange providers like CurrencyFair, HiFX, OXF will offer the expert service and savings you’re looking for.
 The best part about using an IMT provider is the flexibility, available 24/7.

-Pros: Quick and safe international money transfer, better or no fees, cheaper rates than banks
+Pros: Quick and safe international money transfer, tend to have cheaper exchange rates and transfer fees than banks

-The actual act of online IMTs isn’t the potential issue.
-It’s whether or not you have the right level of protection on your PC or mobile device.
+As long as you've chosen a reputable provider to send money overseas with, the actual act of online IMTs shouldn't be much of a problem.
+It may come down to whether or not you have the right level of protection on your PC or mobile device.
 You need to ensure that you:

 Protecting your PC or mobile gives you buys you security to transfer, shop and do your regular banking online, anytime.